SEU-hk/PartialCLIP/README.md

 # UPB: A-Unified-Partial-label-learning-Benchmark

-This is the source code for the paper: [Long-Tail Learning with Foundation Model: Heavy Fine-Tuning Hurts](https://arxiv.org/abs/2309.10019) (ICML 2024).
+This is the source code for the paper.

 ## Requirements